 1).
 No rating flags.
-If none of the Warning rating criteria has been flagged with an alert icon, that means the answers to all the rating questions have been disclosed in a product's policy with "better" responses for the purposes of our evaluation.
-This product would receive a Pass rating icon.
+If none of the rating criteria has been flagged with an alert icon, that means the answers to all the rating questions have been disclosed in a product's policy with "better" responses for the purposes of our evaluation.
+This product would receive a Pass rating.

 2).
 Rating flags apply to all users.
-If one or more of the Warning rating criteria has been flagged a privacy risk, that product would be designated Use with Caution—for example, if a product's terms state that personal information from any user may be sold to third parties or used to display behavioral advertisements or tracking purposes.
+If one or more of the rating criteria has been flagged a privacy risk, that product would be rated Warning—for example, if a product's terms state that personal information from any user may be sold to third parties or used to display behavioral advertisements or tracking purposes.

 3).
 Rating flags apply to only a specific type of user.
-If one or more of the Warning rating criteria has been flagged a privacy risk, that product would be designated Use with Caution.
-However, if the privacy risks only apply to a specific type of intended user such as a parent or educator but do not apply to children and students, the product would still be designated Use with Caution.
+If one or more of the rating criteria has been flagged a privacy risk, that product would be rated Warning.
+However, if the privacy risks only apply to a specific type of intended user such as a parent or educator but do not apply to children and students, the product would still be rated Warning.
 This approach alerts all intended users of the potential privacy risks but also indicates in the product's overall summary any additional protections provided for other intended users—for example, if a product's terms state that no personal information collected from children or students using the product may be sold to third parties or used to display behavioral advertisements, but other intended users such as parents or educators do not have similar protections.